v-a-s-a/gcloud_1000g_streaming/README.md

 **Goal**: Recall all common LoF variants that are found in ExAC, but not found in 1000G.

 ## Setting Up a Compute VM on GCloud ##
-- Start up a n1-highcpu-16 machine
+1. Start up a n1-highcpu-16 machine
-- Log into the VM
+2. Log into the VM
-- Install the streaming version of gotcloud
+3. Install the streaming version of gotcloud
+    a.
+Clone the streaming fork of gotcloud
-    - build gotcloud and dependencies
+    b.
+Build gotcloud and dependencies
-    - download reference data
+    c.
+Download reference data
-- clone down this repository
+4. clone down this repository

 ## Running: ##
-- Run `run_1000G_lof_sra_exomes.py`
+1. Run `run_1000G_lof_sra_exomes.py`
-- Record the runtime
+2. Record the runtime
-- Collect the results and check them against the locally called variants
+3. Collect the results and check them against the locally called variants